pfrest/pfSense-pkg-saml2-auth/docs/FAQS.md

 package then uses OneLogin's excellent [SAML2 PHP toolkit](https://github.com/SAML-Toolkits/php-saml) to handle the SAML2 protocol interactions.
 This ensures a robust and secure implementation of SAML2 authentication within pfSense.

-## Wny isn't pfSense Plus officially supported?
+## Why isn't pfSense Plus officially supported?

 Official support for pfSense Plus isn't provided because it's a closed-source, commercial product, while this SAML2 package is fundamentally built off the open-source pfSense Community Edition (CE).
 The package works by applying patch